 Using the amphora and the talent as standardized units of trade led to other advances in commerce.
 A need arose for metal denominations smaller than a talent, and coins were invented; some of the first known coins were minted in the areas of Anatolia and Greece.

 Although the Greeks transported their olive oil in amphorae, within the home oil was kept in a smaller flask, a lekythos (λήκυθος).
 A small version of the lekythos gave humanity ‘bottled light’, i.e., the oil lamp.
 Fire had been used by humans to extend the day’s activities for over a half-million years, and the campfire naturally led to the creation of torches and fireplaces.
-But the oil lamp generates a miniature fire, with a miniature illumination, which can support little more than handwork and mental activity.
-While the camp fire allows for the communal pageantry of dancing, singing, and story telling, the lamp can only provide light for only one or a few people, and encourages more intellectual activities such as talking, reading, writing, and reflecting.
+But the oil lamp generates a miniature fire, with a miniature illumination, which can supports handwork and mental activity.
+While the camp fire allows for the communal pageantry of dancing, singing, and story telling, the lamp can only provide light for only one or a few people, which encourages more intellectual activities such as talking, reading, writing, reflecting, and crafting of smaller items.
 This is why it is appropriate that the oil lamp is the symbol of education.
-However, the wealthy man’s expensive, but iconic, ‘Ali Baba’ brass lamp misses the historical importance: it was the humble potter’s lamp that allowed the working classes to extend their intellectual activity, which accelerated human progress.
+However, the wealthy man’s expensive, but iconic, ‘Ali Baba’ brass lamp misses the historical importance: it was the humble potter’s lamp that allowed the working classes to extend their handiwork and intellectual activity, which accelerated human progress.

 Pottery also provided civilization with greater consistency and predictability, as storage of food allowed the king and his subjects to survive drought, famine, and siege.
 For this reason, Joseph’s interpretation of Pharaoh’s dream would have been meaningless without pottery.